Bio

 earthiness to the spiraling transcendence of the sound.
 In his 2019 debut album, The Farewell

-Tour, Williams paid homage to his musician father in the album’s title song.
+, Williams paid homage to his musician father in the album’s title song.
 “When my father

 passed away in 2007,” Williams says, “he left me his banjo.
 I started writing an album, largely